 (2) A provider may not charge clients receiving a CC subsidy a higher rate than their customers who do not receive a CC subsidy.

 (3) Providers may retain the full monthly subsidy payment so long as at least eight hours of care were provided during the month and the provider is otherwise in compliance with Department rules and policies.
 The subsidy payment is to support an eligible client's monthly employment and training activities and allows for temporary absences and unforeseen circumstances.
 Having a child only attend one day per month or sporadically to receive a child care payment is a misuse of funds and will result in an overpayment and possible child care disqualification.
-Additionally, the subsidy payment is intended to be used to cover the provider's business expenses during the month for reserving the slot(s) and shall not be used to cover the client's out of pocket expenses, copayments, or carried forward for future months of service.
+Additionally, the subsidy payment is intended to be used to cover the provider's business expenses during the month for reserving the slot(s) and shall not be used to cover the client's out of pocket expenses, copayments, registration fees, late fees, field trips, or carried forward for future months of service.
 Providers who choose not to apply the funds as required will be subject to an overpayment and possible child care disqualification.

 (4) Providers must keep accurate records of subsidized child care payments, and time and attendance.
 The Department has the right to investigate child care providers and audit their records.
 Audits and investigations may be performed by a person or entity under contract with the Department.
 Time and attendance records for all subsidized clients must be kept for at least three years.